Skip to content

 JSA.

 OSHA—that’s the Occupational Health and Safety Administration, by the way—describes a JSA as “a very effective means of helping reduce incidents, accidents, and injuries in the workplace.
-It is an excellent tool to use during new employee orientations and training and can also be used to investigate ‘near misses’ and accidents.”
+It is an excellent tool for new employee orientations and training and can also be used to investigate ‘near misses’ and accidents.”

 Select a job to analyze.